joshvocal/TransLinkMe-App/README.md

 ### Installation

+Use your copy of a TransLink Open API Developer Key :wink:

+Your API Key will authorize you to offer a maximum of 1,000 requests per day for use of the Data.
+TransLink reserves the right, at any time after the API Key is issued, to limit the number of maximum requests in any one day.

 Navigate to translinkme_app/utils/Constants.java in the project

 ```
-Replace the constant TRANSLINK_OPEN_API_KEY with yours. :smirk:
+Replace the constant TRANSLINK_OPEN_API_KEY with yours.
 ```

 ## Built With